-- a) Croydon Metropolitan Centre - b) District Centres: Addiscombe, Coulsdon, Crystal Palace, New Addington, Norbury, Purley, Selsdon, South Norwood and Thornton Heath - c) Local Centres: Broad Green, Brighton Road (Selsdon Road), Brighton Rd (Sanderstead Road), Hamsey Green, Pollards Hill, Sanderstead, Shirley and Thornton Heath Pond - SP3.7 The Council will work with the GLA and neighbouring boroughs to ensure Croydon's network of town centres is sufficiently flexible to accommodate change up to 2031 by: - a) Working with its partners through the process of regular town centre 'health checks' to highlight reclassifications of the borough's existing Local and District Centres. - b) Designating the boundaries of the network of town centres and their Primary Shopping Areas in the Croydon Local Plan: Detailed Policies and Proposals DPD and undertaking regular review to ensure the vitality of the centres is maintained.
+- SP3.7 The Council will work with the GLA and neighbouring boroughs to ensure Croydon's network of town centres is sufficiently flexible to accommodate change up to 2031 by: - a) Working with its partners through the process of regular town centre 'health checks' to highlight reclassifications of the borough's existing Local and District Centres. - b) Designating the boundaries of the network of town centres and their Primary Shopping Areas in the Croydon Local Plan: Detailed Policies and Proposals DPD and undertaking regular review to ensure the vitality of the centres is maintained.

-- c) Considering the designation of new Local Centres at Fiveways and Valley Park when they can be supported by population growth in these areas. - SP3.8 The Council will promote and support the development of all B1 uses (including office, light industry and research & development) retail, leisure (including evening/night economy uses), visitor accommodation, and housing and community facilities within Croydon Metropolitan Centre, District Centres and Local Centres. - SP3.9 Croydon Metropolitan Centre will remain the principal location in the borough for office, retail, cultural (including a diverse evening/night-time economy) and hotel activity, and also be the largest retail and commercial centre in South London. - SP3.10 The Council will adopt a flexible approach to B1 uses (office, light industry and research & development), retail, leisure (including evening/night economy uses), visitor accommodation, and housing and community facilities within Croydon Metropolitan Centre.
-This flexible approach will be supplemented by the Croydon Opportunity Area Planning Framework and the Council's masterplans that apply to the Croydon Metropolitan Centre. - SP3.11 The Council will promote and support measures to improve the quality of the borough's stock of retail and office premises, particularly in the Croydon Metropolitan Centre.
+c) Considering the designation of new Local Centres at Fiveways and Valley Park when they can be supported by population growth in these areas.

+SP3.8 The Council will promote and support the development of all B1 uses (including office, light industry and research & development) retail, leisure (including evening/night economy uses), visitor accommodation, and housing and community facilities within Croydon Metropolitan Centre, District Centres and Local Centres.

+SP3.9 Croydon Metropolitan Centre will remain the principal location in the borough for office, retail, cultural (including a diverse evening/night-time economy) and hotel activity, and also be the largest retail and commercial centre in South London.

+SP3.10 The Council will adopt a flexible approach to B1 uses (office, light industry and research & development), retail, leisure (including evening/night economy uses), visitor accommodation, and housing and community facilities within Croydon Metropolitan Centre.
+This flexible approach will be supplemented by the Croydon Opportunity Area Planning Framework and the Council's masterplans that apply to the Croydon Metropolitan Centre.

+SP3.11 The Council will promote and support measures to improve the quality of the borough's stock of retail and office premises, particularly in the Croydon Metropolitan Centre.

-SP3.12 The Council will favourably consider net increases to the stock of retail premises commensurate with Croydon's retail function as a Metropolitan Centre and ensuring the viability and vitality of Croydon Metropolitan Centre, District Centre and Local Centres.
+SP3.12 The Council will favourably consider net increases to

+the stock of retail premises commensurate with Croydon's retail function as a Metropolitan Centre and ensuring the viability and vitality of Croydon Metropolitan Centre, District Centre and Local Centres.
 The Council will seek to maintain as a minimum, the current amount of retail floor space in Croydon, enhance the quality of retail floor space in Croydon and seek to reduce A Use Class vacancy.

-- SP3.13 The Council will promote and support the development of new and refurbished office floor space in Croydon Metropolitan Centre, particularly around East Croydon Station and within New Town, and the District Centres as follows: - a) Up to $\frac{95,000}{92,000}$ m to be located in Croydon Metropolitan Centre; - a)b) Within the Office Retention Area in the Croydon Metropolitan Centre the loss of office floor space will be permitted only if it is demonstrated that there is no demand for the office building, refurbished floorspace and that there is no demand for a mixed use development that includes a proportionate level of office floor space; and - c) Up to 7,000m to be spread across the borough's District Centres.
+SP3.13 The Council will promote and support the development of new and refurbished office floor space in Croydon Metropolitan Centre, particularly around East Croydon Station and within New Town, and the District Centres as follows:

+a) Up to 95,00092,000m to be located in Croydon Metropolitan Centre;

+a)b) Within the Office Retention Area in the Croydon Metropolitan Centre the loss of office floor space will be permitted only if it is demonstrated that there is no demand for the office building, refurbished floorspace and that there is no demand for a mixed use development that includes a proportionate level of office floor space;

+b)c) Up to 7,000m2 to be spread across the borough's District Centres.